This section explains the core concepts behind OpenPERouter and how it integrates with your network infrastructure.

 When EVPN Type 5 routes are received from the fabric:

-- OpenPERouter installs the routes in the VRF corresponding to the VNI
+- OpenPERouter installs the routes in the VRF corresponding to the VPN

-- OpenPERouter translates the EVPN routes to BGP routes
+- OpenPERouter translates the VPN routes to BGP routes

 - The BGP routes are advertised to the host via the veth interface